- Science & Tech

 - On the Menu

-The Nexus continues to be the go-to source to stay up-to-date on the UCSB campus and Isla Vista.
+The Nexus continues to be the go-to source to stay up-to-date on all things involving UCSB’s campus and Isla Vista.
 We offer positions for writers, photographers, artists and any creative souls interested in immersing themselves in culture and information.
 The Nexus provides a fast-paced environment for aspiring journalists, as well as learning opportunities for students who want to explore the stories that define our community.

-The Daily Nexus is also an award-winning media source, ranked in the top 10 best college newspapers by Princeton Review two out of the last three years and has receiving 6 California Collegiate Media Awards in 2016, including Best Breaking News, Best Photo Series and Best Editorial.
+The Daily Nexus is also an award-winning media source, ranked in the top-10 best college newspapers by the Princeton Review two out of the last three years and has received four California Collegiate Media Awards in 2018 alone.